andex-fi/andex-uikit/packages/token-lists/README.md

-# PancakeSwap Token Lists
+# Andex Token Lists

-This repo contains main PancakeSwap token list and tools to validate it.
+This repo contains main Andex token list and tools to validate it.

 ## How to add external lists